 To actually see people push through their circumstances to just become better, feel better, look better and live a better life; that's AWESOME!!

 JC.
 What do you like least about being a personal trainer?

 PJ.
-The fact that I can’t be in 1 billion places at once to help the world be healthy.
-May sound weird, but it saddens me that I can’t.
+The fact that I can't be in 1 billion places at once to help the world be healthy.
+It may sound weird, but it saddens me that I can't.
 So many people need us in so many places around the world!